red-owl-games/Sleipnir/README.md

 ## Features

  - Strong interface based design - Graphs and Nodes can be POCO's (Plain Old CLR Object - IE Classes)
+   - Allows for c# code to generate graph data programmatically
  - Built ontop of Unity
-   - Uses Unity's Serializer to reduce outside dependancies (leverages the new `SerializeReference` features)
+   - Uses Unity's Serializer to reduce outside dependencies (leverages the new `SerializeReference` features)
    - Uses UI toolkit (UIElements) to support the future of Editor UI's
  - Natively supports Odin Inspector inside the Graph Editor Window
  - Complete control over flow/execution - Allows for writing any kind of graph, statemachine, behaviour, flow, etc
  - Batteries Included - Base classes for Graph, Node, Port and Flow to get up and working quickly
    - Also includes standard nodes and graph types that could be shared from graph tool to graph tool

 ## Quickstart

 To write a new custom node quickly you inherit from the base Node class and define your ports.